trpouh/preacher/README.md

 ## Getting Started

-to download the binary see [releases](https://github.com/trpouh/preacher/releases)
+To download the binary for your platform see [releases](https://github.com/trpouh/preacher/releases)
 ### Windows

 Not yet!